 - a) Where applicable, follow the CRS installation instructions when routing the seat belt and ensure that the belt is routed correctly through any necessary belt guides. - b) Remove the slack of the lap belt by pulling the diagonal belt inboards with a force of 150N. - c) Ensure that the belt is not twisted in the guidance of the booster seat. - d) The belt shall initially be positioned over the IR-TRACC (upper for Q10) if possible, a load of 50N shall be applied to the diagonal section of the belt in towards the D-loop to achieve a natural and flat position across the chest.
-The belt may have moved away from the initial position, there is no need for further adjustment. - e) The use of any non permanent belt guides or clips on either the vehicle or CRS is prohibited. - f) There shall be no tape or stickers applied to the diagonal section of the adult belt.
+The belt may have moved away from the initial position, there is no need for further adjustment. - e) The use of any non permanent belt guides or clips on either the vehicle or CRS is prohibited. - f) Tape or stickers may be applied to the diagonal section of the adult belt, provided that they are in a position that will not affect belt interaction with the shoulder or belt guides during or after firing of any pre-tensioner.